Barkley rushes for 170 yards, Giants rout Redskins 40-16

+"We're starting to figure out that kind of this offense runs through him," said quarterback Eli Manning, who threw for three touchdowns.
+"When we're running the ball well, it just sets up everything else.
+It sets up the play action and it sets up so much."

-Manning was 14 of 22 for 197 yards in helping New York take a 34-0 halftime lead before giving way to rookie Kyle Lauletta early in the fourth quarter.
+Manning was 14 of 22 for 197 yards in helping New York take a 40-0 lead in the third quarter before giving way to rookie Kyle Lauletta early in the fourth.
 Sterling Shepard, Bernie Fowler and Russell Shepard caught TD passes from Manning as the Giants (5-8) put up 40 points in a game for the first time since Nov.
 1, 2015, and won for the fourth time in the past five games.

+"We came down here as a 4-8 team that I feel like we're getting better," coach Pat Shurmur said.
+"We're playing more in a way that's evidence that we're getting better and we're on the right track."

-The Giants intercepted new Redskins quarterback Mark Sanchez twice with Curtis Riley scoring on a 9-yard pick-six in the first quarter.
+The Giants intercepted new Redskins quarterback Mark Sanchez twice with Curtis Riley scoring on a 9-yard pick-6 in the first quarter.
 It was Sanchez's ninth career interception returned for a touchdown.

 Sanchez, making his first NFL start since 2015, was 6 of 14 for 38 yards and the two interceptions and didn't have a completion longer than 10 yards.
 He was sacked five times behind a patchwork offensive line as the Redskins (6-7) lost their fourth in a row.